manzolo/multipass-redis/README.md

-# Multipass postgres db VM
+# Multipass redis VM
-This project help to create an instance of postgres db (with pgadmin) in a multipass vm
+This project help to create an instance of redis (with redis-stack) in a multipass vm
 ## Install VM
 ### Set parameters:
 ```